linbarbell/BigDataProject/README.md

 <b>Basic Information</b>

-  - Which neighborhood takes the cab the most (pickup)
+  - Which neighborhood takes the cab the most (pickup): 1) List of top 10 2) Pie Chart - "top neighborhood.csv"
   - Which is the most popular neighborhood for cab rides (dropoff)
   - At which time do New Yorkers take cab ride the most?
   - At which time do New Yorkers take cab rides the least?